-- Provide training, support and resources to human resources staff to effectively handle: - Any disability related issues that arise during the application and selection process - Ensure disability related questions from members of the public regarding the college's application and selection process are answered promptly and correctly, including questions about reasonable accommodations needed by job applicants during the application and selection process and questions about how individuals apply for positions under hiring authorities that take disability into account; - Processing requests for reasonable accommodations needed by job applicants during the application and placement process and ensuring that the college provides such accommodations when required; - Accepting applications for a position under hiring authorities that take disability into account and determining whether the individual is eligible for appointment under such authority and if so, forwarding the individual's application to the relevant hiring officials with an explanation of how and when the individual may be appointed, consistent with applicable laws; and - Overseeing any other college programs designed to increase hiring of individuals with disabilities, racial/ethnic minorities, veterans and females. - Provide quality on-boarding orientations. - Provide training to hiring managers/authorities - Announce training opportunities to all employees. - Broadly announce all promotion and transfer opportunities. - Provide unconscious bias training to all employees. - Implement cross-learning programs to develop employee's skill and competencies. - Ensure all new hires receive inclusive workplace e-learning training.
+- Provide training, support and resources to human resources staff to effectively handle: - o Any disability related issues that arise during the application and selection process - Ensure disability related questions from members of the public regarding the college's application and selection process are answered promptly and correctly, including questions about reasonable accommodations needed by job applicants during the application and selection process and questions about how individuals apply for positions under hiring authorities that take disability into account; - Processing requests for reasonable accommodations needed by job applicants during the application and placement process and ensuring that the college provides such accommodations when required; - Accepting applications for a position under hiring authorities that take disability into account and determining whether the individual is eligible for appointment under such authority and if so, forwarding the individual's application to the relevant hiring officials with an explanation of how and when the individual may be appointed, consistent with applicable laws; and - Overseeing any other college programs designed to increase hiring of individuals with disabilities, racial/ethnic minorities, veterans and females. - Work in partnership with Human Resources to provide quality on-boarding orientations. - Continue to revise and provide training to hiring managers.